ntpeters/vim-better-whitespace/README.md

 There are a few ways you can go about installing this plugin:

 1. If you have [Vundle](https://github.com/gmarik/Vundle.vim) you can simply add:
-    ```
+    ```vim
     Plugin 'ntpeters/vim-better-whitespace'
     ```
     to your `.vimrc` file then run:
-    ```
+    ```vim
     :PluginInstall
     ```
 2. If you are using [Pathogen](https://github.com/tpope/vim-pathogen), you can just run the following command:
     ```
     git clone git://github.com/ntpeters/vim-better-whitespace.git ~/.vim/bundle/vim-better-whitespace
     ```
 3. While this plugin can also be installed by copying its contents into your `~/.vim/` directory, I would highly recommend using one of the above methods as they make managing your Vim plugins painless.

 ## Usage
 Whitespace highlighting is enabled by default, with a highlight color of red.

 *  To set a custom highlight color, just call:
-    ```
+    ```vim
     highlight ExtraWhitespace ctermbg=<desired_color>
     ```

+*  To enable highlighting and stripping whitespace on save by default, use respectively
+    ```vim
+    let g:better_whitespace_enabled=1
+    let g:strip_whitespace_on_save=1
+    ```
+    Set them to 0 to disable this default behaviour.
+See below for the blacklist of file types and per-buffer settings.

 *  To enable/disable/toggle whitespace highlighting in a buffer, call one of:
-    ```
+    ```vim
     :EnableWhitespace
     :DisableWhitespace
     :ToggleWhitespace
     ```

 *  To disable highlighting for the current line in normal mode call:
-    ```
+    ```vim
     :CurrentLineWhitespaceOff <level>
     ```
     Where `<level>` is either `hard` or `soft`.